Cognitive Development

 • More ability to grasp, visualize, manipulate, and explore objects)

-• Objects tend to go to mouth first (Oral fixation; keep small objects and unsafe toys from the baby)
+• Objects tend to go to the mouth first (Oral fixation; keep small objects and unsafe toys from the baby)

 • 9 months of age